schauder/schauder.github.io/_posts/2019/2019-05-30-know-your-price.md

 That certainly turned out to be very valuable.
 The tricky part about exposure is that it's value changes with your experience.
 If you are relatively new to public speaking and aren't well known within your target audience exposure is extremely valueable, because it gives you access to more opportunities.
 But if you do multiple talks a month all over the world only very few organizers may offer you a relevant amount of exposure.
-May TED can or maybe speaking in front of the NATO might qualify, but the afferage conference for your trade?
+Maybe TED can or maybe speaking in front of the NATO might qualify, but the average conference for your trade?
 Probably not so much.

 * **Access to the conference:** Again this is often very valuable at the beginning of your career because you can learn a lot at conferences.
 But if you are at a conference every other month, you have seen all the talks, and there is very little value in most conferences.
 Which brings us to the final measure:

 * **Money**: This basically has to cover everything that isn't covered by the other options.
-What was helpful for me was to compare it to the alternative options I have.
+What was helpful for me was to compare it to what I would do instead.
-One is certainly: My regulare day job.
+One option is certainly my regular day job.
-If I do a talk on my own bill I'll have to at least take a day of so that is something to compare it to.
+If I do a talk on my own bill I'll have to at least take a day of so the money I earn from the talk should probably be in the same ball park.

+The calculation changes is you want to make speaking your main career.
+I probably won't be able to give you much useful advice in that case but one number you probably should consider is:
+What amount of money to I have to earn so I won't want to switch to another job instead.

 So you end up with a price.
 The organizer hopefully does something similar.